sebastianharko/golang-ping-pong/README.md

 # Docker: sebastianharko/golang-ping-pong

-Simple Golang service that returns "Hello World!".
+Simple Golang service that returns "pong" when given "ping".

 # How to run it